HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 ### Test
 [2019-10-22][Active] https://github.com/crossbario/autobahn-testsuite - used by
+[2019-10-23][Active] https://github.com/BurntSushi/quickcheck - QuickCheck is a way to do property based testing using randomly generated input.
+This crate comes with the ability to randomly generate and shrink integers, floats, tuples, booleans, lists, strings, options and results.
+All QuickCheck needs is a property function—it will then randomly generate inputs to that function and call the property for each set of inputs.
+If the property fails (whether by a runtime error like index out-of-bounds or by not satisfying your property), the inputs are "shrunk" to find a smaller counter-example.
+[2019-10-23][Active] https://github.com/mitsuhiko/rust-incidents - This library provides an experiment for error handling in Rust.
+It provides efficient error handling and provides powerful debugging features.

 ### System & IO
 [2019-10-22][Active] https://github.com/tokio-rs/mio - Mio is a lightweight I/O library for Rust with a focus on adding as little overhead as possible over the OS abstractions.